Bones (TV series): Online distribution

 20th Century Fox Television released free episodes of Bones and several other primetime series online for viewing on Netflix, Hulu, and MySpace, which was owned by the same parent company, News Corporation, that owned 20th Century Fox Television (now a subsidiary of The Walt Disney Company).
 This began October 3, 2006, but access is restricted to United States residents only.
 Bones was available on their official website via Fox On Demand.
 In Canada, recent episodes were made available on the Global TV website.
 In the U.S. and Canada, the series was available on Netflix until 2017.
 All twelve seasons are also available on Amazon Prime.

+In December 2025, Disney announced that Bones was among the television series to surpass one billion hours streamed on Disney+ in 2025.

 Spin-off series

 The Finder

 In October 2010, it was revealed that Fox was developing a potential spin-off series that would be built around a new recurring character that would be introduced in the sixth season.
 The potential spin-off series would also be created by Bones creator/executive producer Hart Hanson, and be based on The Locator series of two books written by Richard Greener.
 The character of Walter is described as an eccentric but amusing recluse in high demand for his ability to find anything.
 He is skeptical of everything—he experienced brain damage while overseas, which explains his constant paranoia and his being notorious for asking offensive, seemingly irrelevant questions to get to the truth.
 Production on the episode was scheduled to begin in December 2010, but was delayed to early 2011 due to creative differences.

 Creator Hart Hanson posted on Twitter (humorously) regarding the notes he got from the network, "I received studio notes on the Bones spin-off idea.
 They want it to be better.
 Unreasonable taskmasters.
 Impossible dreamers.
 Neo-platonists."
 During Fox's TCA press tour, executive producer Stephen Nathan revealed production on the episode featuring The Finder began in February 2011, with the episode airing in April.